 Yet they are (John 1:36 & 39; Acts 8:32; Phil.
 2:6-11; 1Pet.
 1:18-21; and Rev. 5:1-9) killing the sacrificial Lamb of God, the spiritual Passover, whose blood, when accepted correctly in its cleansing power, will spiritually free any Jew (Isa.
 42:6 and Acts 9:15 & 14:27 then Col. 1:25-27) and any Gentile on an individual basis from the spiritual bondage of their sins and God will pass over that person in the final judgment (Heb.
 8:8-13) through this new covenant that is being ushered in.

-NOTE: The Torah is the first five books of the Bible and it is what established the Jewish religion.
+NOTE: Remember???
+The Torah is the first five books of the Bible and it is what established the Jewish religion.
 (Rom.
 11:7-25 esp.
 V.7 keyword: blinded and V.8 keyword: spirit then 1Cor.
-4:4 keyword: blinded then 11:13-15 keywords Satan & angel- an angel is a spirit) Over and over and over Israel had gone into sin (Matt.
+4:4 keyword: blinded then 11:13-15 keywords Satan & angel- an angel is a spirit) Over and over and over Israel as a nation had gone into sin (Matt.
 15:1-9 esp.
-V.3 keywords: your tradition= the Talmud- the collection of writings by Jewish elders based on their opinions of what the Torah meant) and had even made their Jewish Law into an idol.
+V.3 keywords: your tradition= the Talmud- the collection of writings by Jewish elders based on their opinions of what the Torah meant) and had even made their man-made Talmud Jewish Law into an idol.

-(Books of OT Kings and Prophets) Obviously God had given Israel over to Satan.
+(Books of OT Kings and Prophets) and (Rom.
+11:8 keywords: God hath given them the spirit of slumber) Obviously God had given Israel over to Satan because of their sins.
 Satan had blinded them and put them to sleep in the comfort of their traditions.
 All those countless millions of animals slaughtered on the Jewish altars of sacrifice down through thousands of years had prophesied of this very moment and the Jews don't realize what they are doing!
 END OF NOTE.

 A legion is six thousand.
 Rank upon rank, platoon after platoon, company, battalion and regiment as far as the eye can see, more than seventy two thousand, they stand; their angel hearts bursting at the suffering and humiliation being heaped upon the Son of God, (1John 4:8 & 16) Love Personified.
 (Dan.
 10:6-13) Their eyes are like lamps of fire (Matt.
 28:3) and their faces are like lightening as they nervously finger the hilts of their swords and stare at God suffering on His throne there with them in Heaven.